 - Breastmilk is the normal food for babies, perfectly designed by nature for human infants.

-- There are health risks for infants who are not breastfed, including increased risk of gastrointestinal infections, lower respiratory tract infections, otitis media, urinary tract infections, necrotising enterocolitis, sudden infant death syndrome and obesity.2
+- There are health risks for infants who are not breastfed, including increased risk of gastrointestinal infections, lower respiratory tract infections, ear infections, sudden infant death syndrome and obesity.2

 - Breastfeeding must be exclusive to achieve the full benefit of its protective effects.
-Artificial feeding interferes with these protective effects.3
+Formula feeding interferes with these protective effects.3

-- Artificial milk (formula) is an intervention with potentially negative health outcomes, not a choice on equal (or even almost equal) footing with breastfeeding.
+- Formula is an intervention with potentially negative health outcomes, not a choice on equal (or even almost equal) footing with breastfeeding.

 - The first 6 to 8 weeks are critical in establishing breastfeeding.
 During this time, infants need unrestricted access to the breast to establish an adequate milk supply and to develop the learned skill of breastfeeding.